Struggling to Hire Quota Hitting Reps?

 And for sure, the product was excellent.
 But I can tell you, if he hadn’t been so convinced about what he was selling and its ability to solve my problems, I would have stalled out in the sales process.

-And a procrastinated decision for me means I’m not ever making that decision because, well, I can’t decide!
+And a procrastinated decision means I’m never making that decision because, well, I can’t decide!
 So I wind up in this place where I’m not saying yes, but I’m also not saying no…exactly.

 But this rep had a passion for what he was selling.